-A sideways garter stitch shawl with tentacular edging, and optional beads.
-This unusual shawl recalls Harry Potter’s Venomous Tentacula, a green, spikey plant with mobile vines that grab living prey, shoots that expel venom, and a poisonous bite.
+This sideways-knit garter stitch shawl features an unusual tentacular edging, and optional beads, and recalls Harry Potter’s Venomous Tentacula, a green, spikey plant with mobile vines that grab living prey, aggressive shoots that expel venom, and a poisonous bite.
 The sideways edging is made by repeatedly binding off and casting on stitches, creating a pattern of “holes.”

-Any yarn may be used, but to ensure a symmetrical shawl and to prevent running out of yarn, weigh your yarn first and follow the note in the Designer’s Suggestions.
+Any yarn and any amount may be used; follow the Designer’s Note to ensure a symmetrical shawl and to prevent running out of yarn.

-Techniques Used: knit, increasing/decreasing, casting on (cable CO and backwards loop methods), beading (crochet hook method).
+Techniques Used: knit, increasing/decreasing, cable CO, backward-loop CO, beading (crochet hook method).

-Size: 50” wingspan by 20” depth; tentacular edging is approximately 6” deep.
+Size: 50” wingspan and 20” depth; tentacular edging is approximately 6” deep.
 The size may be customized by using a varying amount of yarn.

-120 size 6/0 seed beads, optional – this number will change if using more or less yardage.
+US 6 (4mm) 24” circular needles, or size to match gauge; Stitch marker (1); Size 1.15mm crochet hook, for placing beads, optional; 120 size 6/0 seed beads, optional – this number will change if using more or less yardage; Yarn needle.

 For questions or to show off your shawl, please visit my Ravelry group The Knitting Vortex.